-2.8 | Plan ahead for infrastructure, capacity and seed supply seeds and produce seedlings in-house, subcontract these tasks or purchase plant material from external suppliers.
+2.8 | Plan ahead for infrastructure, capacity and seed supply purchase plant material from external suppliers.
 If seeds are purchased externally, suppliers should be able to provide information on seed quality and the legality of their collection (Pedrini & Dixon, 2020).
 If commercial suppliers of seeds and seedlings fail to meet project requirements for species mix, quantity, genetic diversity, provenance or quality (Rule 7), projects may need to develop their own collection, storage and propagation capacity.